-Even in the times of significant testing and utter tragedy, we are called to trust the Lord, for even when you cannot see the hand of God, you can still to trust His heart.
-The book of Esther and the holiday of Purim is meant to teach us trust: when we can't see God; we have to believe He is still there looking out for us and "working all things for the good of those who belong to Him" (Romans 8:28).
-I liken God to oxygen--we can't see it, but it is there, or we're not breathing.
+Even in the times of significant testing and utter tragedy, we are called to trust the Lord.
+This is possible because even when we can't see His hand of God, we can still to trust His heart.
+The Book of Esther and the holiday of Purim is meant to teach us trust: when we can't see God; we have to believe He is still "working all things for the good of those who belong to Him" (Romans 8:28).
+Think of it this way: God is a lot like oxygen-we can't see it, but we know it's there because we're breathing.

-Trust is the deadbolt on the door that keeps the negative, destructive influence of the enemy out.
+Trust is the deadbolt on the door that keeps out the negative, destructive influence of the enemy.
 Without the lock, the door of doubt opens us up to the attack of the evil one.
-Did you ever wonder why Haman hates the Jews so much that he wanted to destroy an entire people instead of Mordecai, the one who defied him by not bowing down and paying homage?
-His response seems to be over the top and disproportional until you understand his biological and spiritual ancestry.
+Did you ever wonder why Haman wanted to destroy an entire people group instead of the lone man who defied him by not bowing down and paying homage (Mordecai)?
+His response seems to be over-the-top until you understand his biological and spiritual ancestry.

-Remember, Haman was a descendant of Amalek, the leader of the Amalekites, the tribe of people who were the first nation to attack Israel upon their exodus from Egypt (Exodus 17:8-15).
-In Jewish thought, Haman and Amalek are not just historical persons but a spirit of evil, degradation, doubt, and destruction, preying upon the weak and vulnerable in every season and in every generation.
-The name of "Amalek" in Hebrew has the numerical value of 240, which is the same numerical value as the Hebrew word for doubt.
-Doubt is insidious and sly, snaking its way into us without us being aware.
+Remember: Haman was a descendant of Amalek, the leader of the Amalekites.
+This tribe of people were the first nation to attack Israel upon their exodus from Egypt (Exodus 17:8-15).
+In lewish thought, Haman and Amalek are not just historical persons but a spirit of evil, degradation, doubt, and destruction, preying upon the weak and vulnerable in every generation.
+The Hebrew letters in "Amalek" the name have numerical value of 240, which is the numerical value the same as Hebrew word for "doubt." is insidious and sly, snaking its way into us without us being aware.

 How exactly does doubt operate?
 It makes us question the goodness and the faithfulness of God.
 The only reason Israel was vulnerable to the attack of Amalek was because of its doubt in the Lord.
-In the verse preceding the attack by Amalek, the ancestor of Haman, we read, "And he called the place Massah and Meribah because the Israelites quarreled and because they tested the Lord saying, 'Is the Lord among us or not?"
+In the verse preceding the attack by Amalek, the ancestor of Haman, we read, "And he called the place Massah and Meribah because the Israelites quarreled and because they tested the Lord saying, 'Is the Lord among us or not?""
 (Exodus 17:7).

-When we seriously call into question the kindness and benevolence of the Lord, we open the door of doubt that inevitably leads to disaster if not quickly closed.
-Let's go back to the beginning in the
+When we seriously call into question the kindness and benevolence of the Lord, we open the door of doubt that inevitably leads to disaster if we don't slam it shut.

-Garden when the serpent tempted Eve in the form of a question, asking "Did God really say...?"
+Let's go back to the beginning in the Garden when the serpent tempted Eve in the form of a question, asking "Did God really say...?"
 (Genesis 3:3).
 The evil one makes us question our spiritual identity, God's promises, and even the existence of the Lord altogether.
 Why did Esther hesitate to go before Xerxes?
-True, it was the protocol that the king request your presence or death loomed.
-However, if she didn't doubt his affection and favor for her, she wouldn't need to generate the courage to seek his audience.
+True, it was the protocol that death loomed for those who entered the presence of the king uninvited.
+However. if she didn't doubt his affection and favor for her, she wouldn't need to stir up the courage to seek his audience.
 Let's take a closer look at courage, our next focus word.

 From creation to the death and resurrection of Yeshua in the Gospels, God's people have had plenty of opportunities to doubt.
-What are some of the fruits of both doubt and faith you see throughout the narrative of scripture?
+What are some of the fruits of both doubt and faith you see throughout the narrative of Scripture?

-Jourgy e DOES NOT COMPROMISE
+OUVAGE DOES NOT COMPROMISE